OscarBackman92/FitPro/README.md

 8. pictures missing from home and about pages.
 9. Reset password is not working.
 10. no terms of service and therefor 404 error.
+11. When you logout and want to login again you have to refresh the login page. otherwise its you cant login.
+Very annoying and i dont know why.

 ### Planned Improvements